 For more information, visit the MOGEF site.

 KCC is a government agency that monitors and implements broadcasting and telecommunications-related regulations and policies in Korea.
-Under the Location Information Protection and Usage Act of Korea, developers that collect location information from Korean users for location based services need to obtain a license from KCC.
+Under the Location Information Protection and Usage Act of Korea, developers that collect location information from Korean users for location-based services need to obtain a licence from KCC.

 For more information, visit the KCC site.

 Additional required account information for developers in Korea

 To comply with Korean law, developers in Korea distributing apps on Google Play need to provide additional information through the Play Console.

 If you’re a developer based in Korea, here’s the additional information that you need to add to your Account Details page.
 This information is required so that users can contact you with questions about your product.

 - Individuals: Contact phone number